 Incredible progress has already been made in securing the land, designing the rail trail, and writing the development plan.
 It is very technical work and extensive consultation has already been completed regarding laying down the trail surface, keeping erosion at bay, channelling flood water, taking care of the environment, addressing safety at road crossings, rock-scaling cliffs, creating parking areas, and designing signage.

-One metre of hard packed aggregate trail surface costs $160, and with 50,000 metres to go, our fundraising goal is $8,000,000.
+One metre of hard-packed aggregate trail surface costs about $160, and with 50,000 metres to go, our fundraising goal is $8,000,000.
 If we can raise funds to surface the trail, those funds can help leverage government funding to address all the other layers.

 As we secure sufficient blocks of funding, we then work with the Rail Trail inter-jurisdictional partners to apply for provincial and federal grants and start building the trail – one step at a time.